 Why are constipation pills on your air travel beauty essentials, Daley?
 Well, because I’m a firm believer that constipation (or any other gut issue) affects your skin, especially while traveling.
 When your body is consuming foods it’s not used to, it might have a tougher time digesting and getting everything out.
 That’s why I like to travel with these capsules, which help get things moving and avoid any eczema or acne flare-ups that might occur.
 I take two capsules daily while traveling.

 This face cream is to die for—it’s so silky smooth, luxuriously thick, and does a great job of protecting your moisture barrier (a crucial necessity when traveling in an airplane).
 Yes, I know it’s a bit pricey, but I think it’s one of those creams that’s worth the splurge.
+This comes in especially clutch when you apply it right after washing your face.

 Super dry air coupled with drying hand soap and hand sanitizer makes for very dry hands.
 It’s always a good idea to bring hand cream along on the plane to apply throughout the flight.
 Feel free to use this pick on any other body parts you think might need some extra TLC during your trip.